Beagle puts IP2Proxy to work from Slack and Microsoft Teams - reading what it needs, drafting the work, and waiting for your nod.

 Yes.
 Connect IP2Proxy with OAuth and Beagle works with it from Slack and Microsoft Teams - reading what it needs, drafting the work, and asking before anything goes out.

-Beagle watches IP2Proxy for when a build breaks or an issue is opened, then flag it and draft the summary.
+Beagle watches IP2Proxy for when a build breaks or an issue is opened and is ready to flag it and draft the summary.
 You can also just ask it questions about your events in plain language.

 Every read is scoped to the teammate who asked - Beagle only sees what that person can already see in IP2Proxy - and nothing is sent or saved until you approve it.